ivanresearch/nmsu_ijcai_2020/ReadMe.txt

         log/ges/fcn_classification/eeg_train_0_fcn_classification_act3_acc_attention0_conv1.log_<TIME_STAMP>.log
     3.4 Similar setting for the cnn with 5 convolutional layers using cnn_model_parameter_conv5.txt

-    The testing accuracies in this section are reported in the Table 3.
+    The testing accuracies in this section are reported in Table 3.